docker/docs/contribute/style/formatting.md

 ## Images

 Images, including screenshots, can help a reader better understand a concept.
-However, you should use them sparingly as they tend to go out-of-date quickly.
+However, you should use them sparingly as they tend to go out-of-date.

 ### Best practice: